-- The People's Republic of China, including the Hong Kong Special Administrative Region (China).

-- Republic of Cuba (Cuba).

-- Islamic Republic of Iran (Iran).

-- Democratic People's Republic of Korea (North Korea).

-- Russian Federation (Russia).

-• Venezuelan politician Nicolás Maduro (Maduro Regime).
+- The People's Republic of China, including the Hong Kong Special Administrative Region (China). - Republic of Cuba (Cuba). - Islamic Republic of Iran (Iran). - Democratic People's Republic of Korea (North Korea). - Russian Federation (Russia). - Venezuelan politician Nicolás Maduro (Maduro Regime).

-This section would become effective January 1, 2025, and would apply only to interests in land acquired on or after that date.
+This section would be effective when it becomes law and would apply only to ownership interests acquired on or after that date.